 Four Wheeler ATV Riding in Louisiana

 Recently, I decided that my family needed to have another hobby or thing that we could do together.
-Most of my family activities for my wife and two kids centers around either sports or dance.
+Most of my family activities (for my wife and two kids) center around either sports or dance.
 My son is in high school now and plays football, basketball (including travel AAU ball) and is on the track team.
-My daughter that will be in junior high next school year has long take dance lessons and is now on the competition dance team at her studio.
-All of these activities are great for my kids and I love to see them compete and do their things.
-I began to get worried about lack of opportunities outside of sports for us to have fun together as a family.
+My daughter, who will be in junior high next school year, has long taken dance lessons and is now on the competition dance team at her studio.
+All of these activities are great for my kids, and I love to see them compete and do their things, but I began to get worried about the lack of opportunities, outside of sports, for family fun.